coelhucas/lucascoelho.dev/posts/uncertainty.md

 &nbsp;&nbsp;&nbsp;&nbsp;I know, dear reader, you (or I) can just get hit by a bus and die while being perfectly healthy.
 I assure you it's not the same thing.
 I don't spend my whole day thinking I'm going to die.
 The fact is that _**I don't** have an expiration date anymore_.

-Back in 2011, I got a heart transplantation after just a month on the queue, at around mid-12.
+Back in 2011, I got a heart transplantation after just two and a half months on the queue, at age around mid-12.
 It was easier at the time since I was tall enough to get an adult heart (something that's not really usual, it seems).

+In fact, I was the 100th pediatric hearth transplant of INCOR, I was on some journals and even on TV[^5]

 So, I don't see my life as either a half-full or half-empty glass of water.
 A lot of things went right, a lot of things went wrong.
 The "post-transplantation" isn't the easiest thing in the world; I keep having to go several times a year for a bunch of exams.
 At the end of last year, I even got a pacemaker implant, so...
 This journey isn't done after the surgery.